RaulRoberto/RaulRoberto/README.md

 ### Hello World!!
 Eu sou @RaulRoberto

-- 🚀 Currently work as Q.A Analyst @Ricochet360
+- 🚀 Currently work as Q.A Analyst @Nscreen
 - 👨🏾‍🎓 Graduated: ***Análise e Desenvolvimento de Sistemas (@UNIMAR)*** <br>
      _Analysis and systems development_
-- 🙂 Pronouns: ele/dele
 -  You can reach me on <a href="https://linkedin.com/in/raul-pdias/">LinkedIn</a>

 <div>